 The Ordination Process

-For this reason, ordination as a monk or nun at the Bhavana Society is accomplished in a long series of steps.
+For this reason, ordination as a monk at the Bhavana Society is accomplished in a long series of steps.
 At each point, either the Society or the person aspiring to ordination may decide that the process should go no further.
 Because of this, those who have decided to begin the process are strongly urged not to cut all of their worldly ties, not to sell all of their belongings, and so on until they are close to the step of novice ordination.
 Bhante Gunaratana has also decided on an age requirement -- those interested in ordaining should be between 25 to 35 years of age.

 The steps are as follows: